rehypejs/rehype-dom/packages/rehype-dom-parse/readme.md

 ## What is this?

 This is like [`rehype-parse`][rehype-parse] but for browsers.
-This plugin is built on [`hast-util-from-dom`][hast-util-from-dom], which is a lower-level tool to turn DOM nodes into hast syntax trees.
+It’s built on [`hast-util-from-dom`][hast-util-from-dom], which is a low level tool to turn DOM nodes into hast syntax trees.

 ## When should I use this?